wtbarnes/fiasco/README.md

 ```

 ## Why *fiasco*?

 A *fiasco*, or flask, is [the typical style of bottle](https://en.wikipedia.org/wiki/Fiasco_(bottle)) used to serve the *Chianti Classico* wine.
 It is typically larger and rounder at the bottom and is covered by a straw basket.
 In the same way, the `fiasco` package serves up the CHIANTI atomic database.

-## Develop
-See the [wiki](https://github.com/wtbarnes/fiasco/wiki) for notes on the development of this package.

-## License
-This project is Copyright (c) Will Barnes and licensed under the terms of the BSD 3-Clause license.
-See the licenses folder for more information.